Agreements for CiC schemes

 A Novation can be used to allow the new customer to be bound by the terms of the Agreement as if it had always been party to it.

-Should you wish to carry out a novation to an agreement, please speak to your local WPD contact.
+Should you wish to carry out a novation to an agreement, please speak to your local NGED contact.

 To view an example Novation, please click here.